All Episodes

 And the only reason why I was for them at first because they have executive experience.

-I wanted somebody who did the job on an everyday basis and dealt with unions and dealt with racism in the in the schools and on the streets in their state and pushed through legislation.
+I wanted somebody who did the job on an everyday basis and dealt with unions and dealt with racism in the schools and on the streets in their state and pushed through legislation.

 That's what I wanted.